-Difference Between Historical Cost vs Fair Value
+Difference Between Historical Cost vs. Fair Value

 What is Historical Cost?

-Historical Cost means the actual price at which the transaction was done.
-All the commodity or assets present in the balance are needed to be disclosed at historical value.
-Historical cost is globally accepted as a measure to record the property plant and equipment.
-It will always show asset on a historical basis which will be considered for calculating depreciation and for other statutory matters.
+Historical cost means the actual price at which the transaction was initiated.
+All the commoditiesCommoditiesA commodity refers to a good convertible into another product or service of more value through trade and commerce activities.
+It serves as an input or raw material for the manufacturing and production units. or assets present in the balance sheet are needed to be disclosed at historical value.
+Historical costHistorical CostThe historical cost of an asset refers to the price at which it was first purchased or acquired. is globally accepted as a measure to record the property plant and equipment.
+It will always show assets on a historical basis, considered for calculating depreciation and other statutory matters.

-What is Fair value?
+What is Fair Value?

 Example of Historical Cost and Fair Value

-ABC Ltd acquires land at $100,000 in 2002.
+ABC Ltd. acquired land at $100,000 in 2002

 - The actual market price of that land in 2018 is around $1.75 million.